Braves vs. Red Sox Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Charlie Morton (10-7) for his 20th start of the season.
+- The Braves' Spencer Strider (11-3) will make his 21st start of the season.

-- He has earned a quality start eight times in 19 starts this season.
+- In 20 starts this season, he's earned a quality start in 11 of them.

-- Morton will look to finish five or more innings for the eighth start in a row.
+- Strider has pitched five or more innings in seven straight games and will look to extend that streak.

-- In 19 appearances this season, he has finished four without allowing an earned run.
+- He has made 20 appearances and finished four of them without allowing an earned run.

 |Opponent